 Prosecutor & Police Relations

-The causes of case attrition may be largely the result of poor communications between police and prosecutors, but there are more complex and underlying causes for this phenomenon.
-For instance, in studies of rape case attrition, it was found that:
+The causes of case attrition may largely result from poor communications between police and prosecutors, but more complex and causes underlie this phenomenon.
+For instance, studies of rape case attrition discovered,:

 …police officers and prosecutors become particularly skeptical of rape victims when their stories do not coincide with what Susan Estrich (1987) has called the ‘real rape’ template.
 As a result the credibility of rape victims is questioned.
 Temkin (1999) similarly found that the police and prosecution service still held a culture that anticipates high levels of false reporting and that the majority of cases are ‘lost’ due to their designation as false allegations by the police or because of victims withdrawing their statements (Artz & Smythe, 2007).

-Case attrition is severely impacted by biases and prejudices that may be present in the criminal justice system.
-This would explain why certain crimes have little to no significant attrition rates such as speeding tickets or burglary.
+Case attrition rates are severely impacted by biases and prejudices found in the criminal justice system, which explains why certain crimes have little to no significant attrition rates such as speeding tickets or burglary.
 In contrast, criminal cases involving minorities are prosecuted with far less rates of case attrition than cases involving whites.
-These statistics show that case attrition is more than likely caused by many underlying forces and not just poor communications.
-Case attrition impacts the criminal justice system by creating inefficiencies in the process but more importantly, justice is not served.
-If most criminals are never convicted than the system is not working the way that it should to ensure fair and equal treatment.
+These statistics show case attrition's causes root in a variety of underlying forces such as bias and not just poor communications.
+Case attrition impacts the criminal justice system by creating inefficiencies in the process, but more importantly, justice fails.
+If criminals are never convicted or given deals based on lack of evidence than the system fails to ensure fair and equal treatment.

 Petersilia, J., Abrahamse, A., & Wilson, J. Q. (1990).
 The relationship between police practice, community characteristics, and case attrition.
 Policing and Society: An International Journal of Research and Policy, 1(1), 23–28.